Culmination Of 18 Months Of Van Life In Mexico

 Are you driving a modest-looking vehicle?
 Or is it a large, flashy RV with all the bells & whistles?

-Tourists are held to a much higher driving standard than locals.
-Like speeding.
-So don’t give the policy any reason to pull you over.
+Tourists are held to a much higher driving standard than locals, like speeding.
+So don’t give the police any reason to pull you over.

 4. Does Your Camper Van Look Like It Might Be Carrying Marijuana?